Cameron-Skerritt/Automatic-LFI/README.md

 Note: The script will display the URL it found which is vulnerable, when giving a vulnerable URL, include the full vulnerable URL including http.

 ## Why did you create this?
-This is merely a side project of mine, I wanted to have an automatic tool that trys all LFI possabilities to speed things up when doing CTFs, however, since fimap is no longer maintained, I decided to create my own version.
+This is merely a side project of mine, I wanted to have an automatic tool that try's all LFI possabilities to speed things up when doing CTFs, however, since fimap is no longer maintained, I decided to create my own version.
 This isn't overly complicated but a PoC at best.
 I do intend on making it more complex by adding RFI, encoding, more shells incase the main one doesn't work etc.